Uniswap/token-lists/README.md

 This package includes a JSON schema for token lists, and TypeScript utilities for working with token lists.

-The JSON schema represents the specification for a token list which can be used in a dApp interface, such as the Uniswap Interface.
+The JSON schema represents the technical specification for a token list which can be used in a dApp interface, such as the Uniswap Interface.

 ## What are token lists?

+Token Lists are a specification for lists of token data, used in the Uniswap Interface for decentralizing the token listing process.

-Token lists are [JSON](https://www.json.org/json-en.html) blobs that contain lists of ERC20 token metadata for use in dApp user interfaces.
+Specifically a token list is a [JSON](https://www.json.org/json-en.html) blob that contains a list of ERC20 token metadata for use in dApp user interfaces.
-These JSON blobs must follow a specific [JSON schema](https://json-schema.org/) in order to be considered a valid token list.
+Token list JSON must follow the token list [JSON schema](https://json-schema.org/) in order to be considered a valid token list.
-Token lists organize tokens such that end users can easily find them.
+Tokens on token lists are organized and tagged so that users can easily find them.

-The Uniswap Interface uses token lists to allow users to easily find tokens of interest.
+The Uniswap Interface uses token lists as the specification for encoding lists of token information.

 ## JSON Schema $id